rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 A convincing positive performance difference (+21.80), concerning the *Industry income* critrerion (of 5% significance), may be observed in favour of the *Caltech* Dept. Similarly, a convincing positive performance difference (+34.50), concerning the *International outlook* critrerion (of 7,5% significance), may be this time observed in favour of the *ETH Zürich* Dept. This latter, larger positive, performance difference, observed on a more significant criterion, gives so far a first convincing argument of 12.5% significance for putting *ETH Zürich* first, before *Caltech*.

-Yet, the slightly positive performance diference (+2.70) between *Caltech* and *ETH Zürich* on the *Citations* criterion (of 27.5% significance) confirms an *at least as good as* situation in favour of the *Caltech* Dept. The inverse negative performance difference (-2.70), however, is neither *insignificant* (<= 2.50), nor significant (<= 5.0), and does hence **neither confirm nor infirm** a *not at least as good as* situation in disfavour of the *ETH Zürich*.
-We observe here a convincing argument of 27.5% significance for putting *Caltech* first, before*ETH Zürich*.
+Yet, the slightly positive performance diference (+2.70) between *Caltech* and *ETH Zürich* on the *Citations* criterion (of 27.5% significance) confirms an *at least as good as* situation in favour of the *Caltech* Dept. The inverse negative performance difference (-2.70), however, is neither *insignificant* (<= 2.50), nor significant (<= 5.0), and does hence **neither confirm nor infirm** a *not at least as good as* situation in disfavour of *ETH Zürich*.
+We observe here a convincing argument of 27.5% significance for putting *Caltech* first, before *ETH Zürich*.

 Notice finally, that, on the *Teaching* and *Research* criteria of total signficance 60%, both Depts do, with performance differences < abs(2.50), one as well as the other.
 As these two major performance criteria necessarily support together always a majority significance with the imposed significance weight preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*, both outranking situations are indeed confirmed at stability level *+2* (see :numref:`robustDenotation`).

-The decision to eventually put *ETH Zürich* first, before *Caltech*, depends hence on the fact that the first is more convincingly outranking all the other Depts than the second.
 We may well illustrate all these robust - stable at level > abs(1) - outranking situations with a browser view of the corresponding robust relation map using our *NetFlows* ranking.

    >>> rdg.showHTMLRelationMap(rankingRule='this',\
                      tableTitle='Robust Outranking Map')